 Media analytic tools can help keep focus

 Keeping focus in these times is a goal for editors and journalists.
-A clear strategy for what is truly in the public interest from the outlets perspective makes the job easier, but in the Trump presidency this has been complicated by the fact that everything that the US president does tends to be of interest to the public.
+A clear strategy for what is truly in the public interest from the outlets perspective makes the job easier, but in the Trump presidency, this has been complicated by the fact that everything that the US president does tend to be of interest to the public.

 A simple search in Event Registry reveals over 96,000 events involving Donald Trump since the US elections on 8 November 2016.
 Events are generated through clustering of articles on the same development reported by media around the world.
-For a comparison, a search for Lionel Messi, arguable the world’s best known athlete playing the world’s most famous past-time, finds around 8,000 events in the same period.
+For a comparison, a search for Lionel Messi, arguably the world’s best-known athlete playing the world’s most famous past-time, finds around 8,000 events in the same period.

 What does the data reveal?

 The broad media coverage of Trump can be narrowed quickly using Event Registry’s default feature of listing events by relevance.
 The list of the 20 most relevant events gives a quick insight into the main issues reported on by the media in this time: alleged contacts between Trump’s team and Russia, the border wall, budget, administration appointments, the travel ban and the health care bill.